m-elbeltagi/Comparing_Arabic_Sentence_Transformers/README.md

 What was more surprising was the worse perfomance of _multilingual-e5-small_ model, as it has a relatively high score (at the time of writing) on the [MTEB HF Leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
 It is true this is score is weighted heavier for English text, but still multilingual-e5-small has a relatively high score on text classification outperforming signtificantly larger models (models multiple times its size), so this came as a surprise somewhat.

 # Conclusion
-In conlcusion, the best sentence embedding transformer for Arabic text classification (given limited compute resources), is to still finetune old faithful, _distilbert-base-multilingual-cased_!
+In conlcusion, the best sentence embedding transformer for Arabic text classification (given limited compute resources), is still finetuned old faithful, _distilbert-base-multilingual-cased_!